top of page

 Sui Dynasty 581-641AD Reunified north and south, construction of the Grand Canal 1776km long parts are still visible in Beijing.

 Tang Dynasty 618-907AD capital Xian.
 Buddhism, spread its culture across much of Asia.
 Woodblock printing Commercial books began to be printed around 762 A.D.
 The Giant Wild Goose Pagoda, Chang'an (modern-day Xi'an).
-Between 755-763 CE, civil wars with 36 million people dead.
+Between 755-763 CE, civil wars.
 Industrial scale export business in ceramics for the East Asia Islamic market, as shown in the Belitung wreck.

 Followed by the Five Dynasty Ten Kingdoms 907-960AD with Infighting and upheaval.

-Ming Dynasty 1368-1677AD. ruled by the Han people, the majority ethnic group in China.
-Established capital in Yan renamed it Beijing, constructed the Forbidden City, and restored the Grand Canal, converted the Great Wall to stone.
+Ming Dynasty 1368-1677AD. ruled by the Han people based on autocracy rather than Confucius, the majority ethnic group in China.
+First capital in Nanjing, then established capital in Yan renamed it Beijing, constructed the Forbidden City, and restored the Grand Canal, converted the Great Wall to stone.
+Over time feudal market economy grew.

 © 2023 by Closet Confidential.
 Proudly created with Wix.com